glpi-project/doc/source/tabs/impact_analysis.rst

    :align: center
    :scale: 43%

-The black arrows mean that from the element you are on, there will be no imapct if that element were to fail.
+The black arrows mean that from the element you are on, there will be no impact if that element were to fail.
 In our example, we are on **Rack 1**.
 This does not communicate with **Rack 2**, so there will be no dependency or impact in the event of a failure.

 Groups
 ~~~~~~